Holy Roman Empire: Foreign relations

 The Habsburg royal family had its own diplomats to represent its interests.
 The larger principalities in the Holy Roman Empire, beginning around 1648, also did the same.
 The Holy Roman Empire did not have its own dedicated ministry of foreign affairs and therefore the Imperial Diet had no control over these diplomats; occasionally the Diet criticised them.

 When Regensburg served as the site of the Diet, France and, in the late 1700s, Russia, had diplomatic representatives there.
 The kings of Denmark, Great Britain, and Sweden had land holdings in Germany and so had representation in the Diet itself.
 The Netherlands also had envoys in Regensburg.
 Regensburg was the place where envoys met as it was where representatives of the Diet could be reached.

-Demographics

-Population

-Overall population figures for the Holy Roman Empire are extremely vague and vary widely.
-The empire of Charlemagne may have had as many as 20 million people.
-Given the political fragmentation of the later Empire, there were no central agencies that could compile such figures.
-Nevertheless, it is believed the demographic disaster of the Thirty Years War meant that the population of the Empire in the early 17th century was similar to what it was in the early 18th century; by one estimate, the Empire didn't exceed 1618 levels of population until 1750.

-In the early 17th century, the electors held under their rule the following number of Imperial subjects: